Alfresco/docs-alfresco/search-enterprise/latest/config/transactional.md

 ## Unsupported predicates

-The following predicates are not supported:
+The following predicates are not supported by TMDQ:

 * TEXT search predicate, such as `CONTAINS()` and `SCORE()`
 * `IN_TREE()` predicate